Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Related Work

 Automated theorem proving (ATP) has long served as a benchmark for machine reasoning.
 Classical ATP systems rely on symbolic methods, such as resolution-based first-order provers (e.g., Vampire~\citep{riazanov2002design}, E~\citep{schulz2019faster}) and SMT solvers (e.g., Z3~\citep{de2008z3}, CVC5~\citep{barbosa2022cvc5}) with built-in theories.
 These solvers are also integrated into interactive theorem provers via hammers (e.g., Sledgehammer~\citep{bohme2010sledgehammer} in Isabelle), enabling automated discharge of proof goals~\citep{czajka2018hammer}.
 Related to ATP, several works (e.g., Ironclad Apps~\citep{hawblitzel2014ironclad} and Verve~\citep{yang2011safe}) leverage verification-aware languages (e.g., Dafny~\citep{leino2010dafny} and Boogie~\citep{barnett2005boogie}) to prove memory and control-flow safety of system components, including kernels and device drivers.

-In recent years, machine learning has been increasingly applied to ATP.
+In recent years, machine learning has been increasingly applied to ATP~\citep{li2024survey}.
 Early efforts focused on premise selection and tactic prediction using classical learning methods (e.g., Holophrasm~\citep{whalen2016holophrasm}, TacticToe~\citep{gauthier2021tactictoe}, Proverbot9001~\citep{sanchez2020proverbot}, Diva~\citep{first2022diversity}), showing improved success rates in Metamath, HOL4, and Coq.
-More recently, large language models (LLMs) have been utilized to generate complete proofs or sketches~\citep{jiang2022draft,cao2025reviving}, achieving possible superhuman results on mathematical problems~\citep{trinh2024solving}.
-Prior attempts to extend these capabilities to software verification include Baldur~\citep{first2023baldur}, PALM~\citep{lu2024proof}, and Guided Proof Search~\citep{prasad2024guided}.
-However, they remain limited to textbook-scale problems, which are insufficient to address challenges from real-world systems-level verification projects such as seL4.
+More recently, large language models (LLMs) have been used to generate complete proofs or sketches~\citep{jiang2022draft,cao2025reviving}, achieving near-superhuman results on mathematical problems~\citep{trinh2024solving}.
+Notably, AlphaProof~\citep{hubert2025olympiad} combines Monte Carlo tree search with reinforcement learning to solve IMO-level competition problems in Lean, representing the state of the art in search-based mathematical theorem proving.

+Closer to our setting, prior efforts have attempted to bring such techniques to software verification, including Baldur~\citep{first2023baldur}, PALM~\citep{lu2024proof}, Guided Proof Search~\citep{prasad2024guided}, and Goedel-Code-Prover~\citep{li2026goedel}.
+However, these approaches remain limited to textbook-scale problems and do not address the challenges of real-world system-level verification projects such as seL4.

 Complementary to whole-proof generation, the proof-step prediction paradigm harnesses LLMs to propose the next tactic or lemma, guided by proof-state feedback.
-Systems such as GPT-f~\citep{polu2020generative}, LISA~\citep{jiang2021lisa}, HTPS~\citep{lample2022hypertree} and LeanDojo~\citep{yang2023leandojo} demonstrate the potential of this class of methods across Metamath, Isabelle and Lean.
-However, this line of work primarily targets singleton mathematical problems and therefore does not scale to system-level software verification.
-Our method fills this gap by integrating a fine-tuned LLM for proof search with symbolic techniques, specifically, proof-step revision and proof-state filtering, making large-scale verification both effective and efficient.
+Systems such as GPT-f~\citep{polu2020generative}, LISA~\citep{jiang2021lisa}, HTPS~\citep{lample2022hypertree} and LeanDojo~\citep{yang2023leandojo} demonstrate the potential of this paradigm across Metamath, Isabelle and Lean, but again primarily on isolated mathematical problems.
+Our method fills this gap by integrating a fine-tuned LLM for proof search with symbolic techniques, namely proof-step revision and proof-state filtering, making large-scale verification both effective and efficient.